groverkaran/django-comments-tree/docs/logic.rst

   * Otherwise the template content should inform the user about the confirmation request sent by email.

-4. The user **clicks on the confirmation link**, in the email message. *Django-comments-xtd* ``confirm`` view handles the request:
+4. The user **clicks on the confirmation link**, in the email message. *django-comments-tree* ``confirm`` view handles the request:

  a.
 Checks the secured token in the URL.
 If it's wrong returns a 404 code.

  b.
 Otherwise checks whether the comment was already confirmed, in such a case returns a 404 code.

  c.
 Otherwise sends a ``confirmation_received`` signal.
 You can register a receiver to this signal to do some extra process before approving the comment.
 See :ref:`signal-and-receiver-label`.
-If any receiver returns False the comment will be rejected and the template ``django_comments_xtd/discarded.html`` will be rendered.
+If any receiver returns False the comment will be rejected and the template ``django_comments_tree/discarded.html`` will be rendered.

  d.
 Otherwise an instance of ``XtdComment`` finally hits the database, and